 - Six Sigma: This methodology focuses on reducing variability in manufacturing processes.
 There are two schools of thought within the Six Sigma methodology.
 Choose between Define, Measure, Analyze, Improve, Control (DMAIC) and Define, Measure, Analyze, Design, Verify (DMADV) to improve processes

-- Kaizen: A Japanese term that means “change for the better,” Kaizen focuses on continuous improvement in just about everything, so it’s a helpful methodology that works for any organization
+- Kaizen: A Japanese term that means “change for the better,” Kaizen focuses on continuous process improvement in just about everything, so it’s a helpful methodology that works for any organization

 - Total Quality Management (TQM): TQM focuses on improving product quality and services for customer satisfaction.
 If you rely heavily on end-consumers, TQM might be a good fit